green-coder/cdc/README.md

 * `ChunkIter`, an adaptor which takes an `Iterator<Item=Separator>` as input and which enumerates chunks.

-### Implementation details
+## Implementation details

 * The library is not cutting any files, it only provides information on how to do it.

 * You can change the default window size used by `Rabin64`, and how the `SeparatorIter` is choosing the separator.

-* The design of this crate is not final and is probably going to change in the future.
+* The design of this crate may be subject to changes sometime in the future.
+I am waiting for some features of `Rust` to mature up, specially the [`impl Trait`](https://github.com/rust-lang/rust/issues/34511) feature.

-### Performance
+## Performance

 There is a **huge** difference between the debug build and the release build in terms of performance.
 Remember that when you test the lib, use `cargo run --release`.

-I may try to improve the performance of the lib at some point, but for now they are good enough for my own usage.
+I may try to improve the performance of the lib at some point, but for now it is good enough for most usages.

-### Getting started

-Each module is documented via an example which you can find in the `examples/` folder.

-To run them, use a command like:

-    cargo run --example separator --release

-Note: At the moment, some examples are looking for a file named `myLargeFile.bin` which I didn't upload to Github.
-Please use your own file for testing.

-### License
+## License

-This piece of software is licensed under the [MIT license](LICENSE.txt).
+Coding with ❤️ , licensed under the terms of the [MIT license](LICENSE.txt).